What Happens If You Miss a Mortgage Payment?

 What to do if you’ve already missed a payment

-If you’ve already missed a payment, don’t worry, there are still plenty of options at your disposal.
+If you’ve already missed a payment, don’t worry; there are still plenty of options available.
 Just make sure to pay your missed payment before the next one comes up.

 1. Contact your lender and discuss your options